ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Hardware Watchdog

-One significant problem is malware that holds a device hostage and does not allow it to reboot to prevent updates from being applied.
+There is a class of malware that holds a device hostage and does not allow it to reboot to prevent updates from being applied.
-This is a significant problem, because it allows a fleet of devices to be held hostage for ransom.
+This can be a significant problem, because it allows a fleet of devices to be held hostage for ransom.

 In the case, the Relying Party is the watchdog timer in the TPM/secure enclave itself, as described in {{TCGarch}} section 43.3.